-With the goal of bridging the digital divide, Onward House provides free community access to computers and information technology to Belmont Cragin residents of all ages.
-Learning opportunities are available to enhance technological aptitude, increase knowledge, gain language proficiency, and increase skills for employment.
+With the goal of bridging the digital divide, Onward House provides free access to computers and information technology to Belmont Cragin residents of all ages.
+Learning opportunities are available to enhance technological aptitude, increase knowledge, gain language proficiency, and increase skills for employment, and to give parents the ability to help their kids with homework.
 The Computer Center, located in the Hank and Kim Marshall Community Resource and Education Center, serves approximately 40 community members each week and approximately 600 each year.

-The Hank and Kim Marshall Community Resource and Education Center has laptops and tables connected to through Wi-Fi to the internet for students enrolled in the computer classes and are available for other classes too to provide access to the technology.
+The Hank and Kim Marshall Community Resource and Education Center has Wi-Fi-enabled laptops and tables for students enrolled in the computer classes, and for use by students enrolled in other classes.

-The Computer Center is used also for the children in the after-school program to do learning activities, reading, writing, math, etc.
+The Computer Center is also used by children in the after-school program for various learning activities in reading, writing, math, etc.

-During the afternoons, the center is open for software and eCommerce education and assistance for small business and entrepreneurs that need coaching or need one to one support.
+During afternoons, the Center is open for software and e-commerce education and assistance, for small-business owners and entrepreneurs who need coaching or one-to-one-support.

 Schedule: Tuesdays and Thursdays from 9:30 to 11:30 a.m. and 6 to 8 p.m. (in-person or virtual).
 For more information regarding Onward House’s Community Computer Resource Center, call Juan Martin at (773) 622-3215, or fill out the form below: